toolleeo/cli-apps/README.md

 * [Metalsmith](http://www.metalsmith.io/) - An extremely simple static site generator, all functionalities are provided by plugins that can be combined and chained, written and extendable in Javascript.
 * [Mycorrhiza Wiki](https://mycorrhiza.wiki/) - A lightweight file-system wiki engine that uses Git for keeping history.
 * [nanoc](http://nanoc.ws/) - Static site generator written in Ruby, extremely powerful and customizable, support many formats to generate HTML content.
+* [openring](https://git.sr.ht/~sircmpwn/openring) - A tool for generating a webring from RSS feeds, so you can link to other blogs you like on your own blog.
 * [pageres-cli](https://github.com/sindresorhus/pageres-cli) - Capture screenshots of websites in various resolutions.
 A good way to make sure your websites are responsive.
 * [Reachable](https://github.com/italolelis/reachable) - Check if a domain is up.
 * [s3cmd](https://github.com/s3tools/s3cmd) - Command line tool for managing Amazon S3 and CloudFront services.